A classification of finite locally 2-transitive generalized quadrangles: Background

 Given $P, Q \in \mathcal{P}$, we write $P \sim Q$ if $P$ and $Q$ are collinear, and, similarly, if $\ell, m \in \mathcal{L}$, we write $\ell \sim m$ if $\ell$ and $m$ are concurrent.
 For a set of points $\Delta \subseteq \mathcal{P}$,

 By convention, $P \in P^\perp$.

 The \textit{collineation group} or \textit{automorphism group} of a generalized quadrangle is the group of all permutations of points that preserve collinearity and non-collinearity.
-We now include a couple results from \cite{BLS} that are used repeatedly later in the paper.
+We now include some results from \cite{BLS} (and a related result) that are used repeatedly later in the paper.